 Green’s research focuses on Islamophobia, secularization, and interfaith dialogue.
 His most recent book, The Fear of Islam: An Introduction to Islamophobia in the West (Fortress Press 2015), surveys anti-Muslim bigotry and hostility in the United States and Europe.
 He examines the political and imperial forces driving Islamophobia for much of Western history and analyzes the rise in anti-Muslim prejudice in the post-9/11 era.
 The book includes a discussion on fighting Islamophobia that draws on interviews Green conducted with prominent public figures, including Tariq Ramadan, Eboo Patel, Ingrid Mattson, Dalia Mogahed, and Keith Ellison.

 Green is also the editor of Islam, Immigration, and Identity (MDPI 2014), a collection of scholarly essays that sheds light on how the growth and increasing visibility of Muslim minority communities in the West has led both Muslim and non-Muslim populations to reconsider their own cultural, religious, and national identities in light of the ‘Other.’

-A dedicated public scholar, Green blogs regularly for The Huffington Post and has been interviewed by a variety of media outlets, including CNN, NPR, France 24, and Reuters.
+A dedicated public scholar, Green blogs regularly for The Huffington Post and has been interviewed by a variety of media outlets, including CNN, NPR, Al Jazeera, France 24, and Reuters.
 His views on Islamophobia have also been cited by organizations such as the Council on Foreign Relations, the Center for American Progress, and the Southern Poverty Law Center.

 For a listing of all interviews, please visit the "In the Media" page.